ngocthinhdp/emqttd-relx/README.md

 emqttd-relx
 ===========

-The release project for EMQ 2.0 with hooking plugins
+The release project for EMQ 2.0 with hooking plugins (support cassandra, redis, rabbitmq)

 Build
 -----